Astig-1982/Solid-Properties-Project/TESTING.md

 ## Further Testing

 * During the develpment process the website was constantly testing locally with debugger: ```debug=True```.
 Every time the website crashed the debugger displayed a message describing the error.
 This helped me find the location of the error and fix it.
-* Friends and familiy members have been asked to test the website multiple times and offer feedback on its design and functionality.
+* Friends and familiy members have been kindly asked to test the website multiple times and offer feedback on its design and functionality.
 Their feedback helped me improve the overall UX.